shivam6294/Aircraft-Crash-Analytics/README.md

 The aviation industry is a mature industry, and is more than a hundred years old.
 So, there exists a lot of data in this field, especially aircraft crash data.
 This makes it very interesting, as we were able to grab data that helped us analyse the state of the aircraft safety over a period of an entire century!

-Through this project, we have explained in detail, the methodology and tools used for implementing the data pipeline, right from getting the data in HTML format, analyzing it, and to converting it into attractive visualizations can be viewed thorough our website www.sykdesigns.com/GE2324
+Through this project, we have explained in detail, the methodology and tools used for implementing the data pipeline, right from getting the data in HTML format, analyzing it, and to converting it into attractive visualizations can be viewed thorough our website www.sykdesigns.com/GE2324.
+(Desktop browser recommended)(using arrow keys for navigation guarantees a good user  experience).

 ##  Structure:
 * The project is divided logically into three parts:
-  * <u><b> Part 1- Data Collection - Crawling Flight Crash Data.ipynb </u></b>: Scripts to crawl the website www.planecrash.info/database.htm.
+  * <u><b> Part 1- Data Collection - Crawling Flight Crash Data.ipynb </u></b>: Scripts to crawl the website www.planecrashinfo.com/database.htm.
 This can be used as a skeleton to crawl urls that have a pattern.
   * <u><b> Part 2- Data Wrangling- Adding Latitudes and Longitudes using Google Maps Geocoding API.ipynb </u></b>: Adding Geolocation data to the crawled dataset from Part 1, using [Google Maps Geocoding API] (https://developers.google.com/maps/documentation/geocoding/intro)
   * <u><b> Part 3- Aircrash Analytics- Data Mining.ipynb </u></b>: The aim of this IPython Notebook is to perform some exploratory data analysis on the wrangled dataset that we have obtained.
 We're gonna use Pandas for the most of it, and some SciPy and Scikit Learn towards the end.